gnuw0rld69-netizen/fastapi-core-web-skelet/README.md

-##Production-ready Skelet for building Web/API apps based on FastAPI

-Production-ready authentication and authorization service built with FastAPI, JWT, MariaDB, and Redis.
+# Production-ready Skelet for building Web/API apps built with FastAPI, JWT, MariaDB, and Redis

 ## Features